bmudda/hazelcast-docker-spring-test/README.md

 <member>127.0.0.1:5701</member>
 <member>127.0.0.1:5702</member>
 ```
-* Run the jar file from the root of this project folder `java -jar build/libs/hazelcast-docker-spring-test-1.0-RC1.jar` from inside your root project
+* Run the jar file from the root of this project folder `java -jar build/libs/hazelcast-docker-spring-test-1.0-RC1.jar —debug` from inside your root project